Behaviour-Analytics/moodle-block_lord/README.md

 compared between learning objects and the maximum number of words to allow in a sentence.
 There are also adjustable weights for use in the final similarity value calculation, where the names, the introductions, and the rest of the module content can be weighted differently.
-There are 2 reset options, one to reset just the comparisons and the other to reset comparisons and module content.
+There are 3 reset options, one to reset just the comparison errors, one to reset all comparisons, and the other to reset both comparisons and module content.
 Finally, there is an option to add or remove stop words from the dictionary.

-The Web service takes time to compare the content from the different activities, so the process is run in the background.
-Depending on the number of learning activities in the course and the frequency of the scheduled task, the process could take from hours to weeks.
-The progress chart will show what has been done to date.

 ## License ##